 - Baked goods: Any baked food can include marijuana.
 Common choices include brownies, cookies, and cupcakes.

 - Chocolates and hard candy: These may be bars, individual chocolates, truffles, lollipops, hard candies, or mints.

-- Gummies: Soft chewable candies or gummies are often infused with CBD and combinations.
-It’s possible to buy CBD-only gummies, and gummies are available in different dosing combinations of THC and CBD.
+- Gummies: Soft, chewable candies or gummies are often infused with CBD and combinations.
+Buying CBD-only gummies is possible, but some combine THC and CBD.

 - Beverages: Marijuana-infused drinks include sports drinks, juices, and water.